Automation Supervisor

 We are currently recruiting for an Automation Supervisor to join our Stage Staff Team on a Permanent contract

-You will lead on the planning, operation and maintenance of the Glyndebourne automation systems to support the productions of the Company.
+Your role will be to lead on the planning, operation and maintenance of the automation systems to support the productions of the Company.
 In particular, to be responsible for programming and troubleshooting of the computer and electronics-based systems, the planning and oversight of all flown and non-flown automation elements and the integration of those effects into new Productions and Revivals.

 Key Tasks and Responsibilities